Ben-Gurion/Seawayzs/README.md

 # Seawayzs
-A repo for testing and learning how GitHub Works
+A repo for testing and learning how Git and GitHub Works